- Family: Characidae

 What foods are recommended for Silver Dollar Fish?

 In an aquarium setting, Silver Dollars should be fed a combination of a flake food made specifically for tropical herbivores and fresh veggies such as lettuce, spinach, cucumber, and zucchini.
 They may also enjoy seaweed and algae wafers as well as the occasional brine shrimp.
 Adding krill or shrimp will help the males present a brighter orange color.
+We recommend Fluval Vegetarian Flakes fish food for your Silver Dollar fish.

 Silver Dollar Fish Feeding habits